open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 OpenTelemetry fragments metrics into three interacting models:

 - An Event model, representing how instrumentation reports metric data.
-- A TimeSeries model, representing how backends store metric data.
+- A Timeseries model, representing how backends store metric data.
-- The *O*pen*T*e*L*emetry *P*rotocol (OTLP) data model representing how metric data streams are manipulated and transmitted between the Event model and the TimeSeries storage.
+- A Metric Stream model, defining the *O*pen*T*e*L*emetry *P*rotocol (OTLP) representing how metric data streams are manipulated and transmitted between the Event model and the Timeseries storage.

 ### Event Model